|

 quite bad with most of the actors but try

 their best.
+Yet it was overdubbed by american actors which explains alot.
 Virginia Bryant (Cheryl) tries

 to show her character as a woman trying